List of River City characters introduced in 2008–2009: Marianne McKee

 Marianne McKee is a fictional character from the BBC Scotland soap opera River City, played by Frances Grey.
 She is a psychologist.

 In 2010, she has been happy for her husband Daniel after wanting to meet his family.
 Marianne had become increasingly interested with Lenny Murdoch once again, and this annoyed Daniel, as he thought Marianne would run off with Lenny and help him with his personal problems, like Daniel once had.
 After an argument, Marianne told him that she would not visit his family with him Ireland, however they soon made up and she left for Ireland with him.

 Joe

 Joe works at the 'Base' in the community centre which is a boxing club, where he is also a coach.
 In 2010, he coached Innes Maitland, until he was told by Marianne McKee during a match, that Innes had epilepsy and could not continue with his match.
-Joe has also been trying to help Daniel see that Marianne is only interested in people's minds and health and she doesn't mean anything by it.
+Joe has also been trying to help Daniel see that Marianne is only interested in people's minds and health and she does not mean anything by it.

 Ben Franklin

 Ben Franklin is a fictional character from the BBC Scotland soap opera River City, played by John P. Arnold.
 He is the fiancé of Sammi Amira (Samia Rida).

-American Ben, is run over and killed Ewan Murdoch (Chris Brazier) on New Years Eve.
+Ben is run over and killed by Ewan Murdoch (Chris Brazier) on New Year's Eve.